flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/flaps.md

 Takeoff in CONFIG 1:

-- 1 + F (18°/10°) is selected.
+- 1 + F (18° Slats /  10° **F**laps) is selected.
 If the pilot does not select configuration 0 after takeoff, the flaps retract automatically at 210 knots.

 Takeoff or go-around in CONFIG 2 or 3: